 Snowshoeing at Crater Lake National Park

-Crater Lake National Park offers a variety of trails for all levels of snowshoe enthusiast.
+Crater Lake National Park offers a variety of trails for all levels of snowshoe enthusiasts.

 West Caldera Rim (Easy)